 Stipends and/or tuition waivers that come with graduate assistantships can make graduate school more affordable.
 However, if you still have gaps in funding, you may want to explore scholarships, grants, and federal or private student loans.

 Graduate and professional students can apply for federal Direct PLUS Loans.
 Eligibility is not based on financial need, but a credit check is required.

 Graduate and professional students may also apply for Direct Unsubsidized Loans; again, eligibility is not based on financial need.

-Because graduate students face some of the highest federal student loan interest rates, and loan origination fees, they may want to look into private graduate school loans and compare offers.
-SoFi® private student loans have competitive rates, flexible repayment plans, and no origination fees, late fees, or insufficient-funds fees.
+Because graduate students face some of the highest federal student loan interest rates, and loan origination fees, you may also want to look into private graduate school loans and compare offers.
+Just keep in mind that private student loans don’t come with same protections, such as forbearance and forgiveness programs, offered by federal student loans.

 SoFi Loan Products